henryContreras/IGLivePHP/README.md

 To view what flags you can run the `goLive.php` script with: [Click Here](https://github.com/JRoy/InstagramLive-PHP/wiki/Command-Line-Arguments)
 # FAQ
+#### I get "Parse error: syntax error" or "PHP Fatal error:  Uncaught TypeError" when running the script
+You have an outdated version of PHP, please make sure your using PHP 7 or greater.
+#### I get "Fatal error: require_once(): Failed opening required" when running the script
+You didn't install the script correctly, please check the installation guide or video above.
 #### OBS gives a "Failed to connect" error
 This could be due to the following reasons:
-* An invalid stream key.
-The stream key changes for every stream, make sure you update it.
-* Your system does not support un-secure rmtp.
-You can fix this by running the script with `--use-rmtps` (`php goLive.php --use-rmtps`).
+* Your version of OBS doesn't support RTMPS.
+Update to the latest OBS Studio version.
 #### I've stopped streaming but Instagram still shows me as live
 Make sure you actually running the `stop` command when you're streaming and not close it.
 #### I don't see or get an error in Instagram when archiving my story
 This could be due to the following reasons:
 * You didn't stream anything from OBS/your encoder.
 In this case, you should delete the archive.
-* You streamed a disallowed aspect ratio.
-Make sure you're using a vertical 16:9 aspect ratio (9:16) like 720x1280.
+* You streamed a disallowed aspect ratio or resolution.
+Make sure you're using 1080x1794.
 In this case, you should delete the archive.
 * Your stream is still processing.
 This is normal for longer streams.
 #### I get "CURL Error 60: SSL certificate problem" when trying to log into Instagram
 This is due to CURL not having a valid CA. You can find a solution here: [https://stackoverflow.com/a/34883260](https://stackoverflow.com/a/34883260).